-The ecosystem for digital marketing and advertising may soon be undergoing a major transformation.
+The ecosystem for digital marketing, advertising and copywriting may soon be undergoing a major transformation.
 For nearly a quarter of a century, data brokers, market researchers, and online advertisers have relied on third-party cookies to collect internet users’ digital footprints to build valuable market insights.
 But that may not be the norm for long.

 While such a common, widespread industry practice has sparked some fierce debates over the ethics and legality of corporate mass surveillance, its proponents shockingly face a massive blow when Google, the largest industry facilitator, has finally relented to the other side.

 On 14th January, Google announced that it will start phasing out the use of third-party cookies across its native web browser, Chrome.
 The initiative, known as Privacy Sandbox, outlines a series of open-standard measures that seek to make “third-party cookies obsolete” by further limiting the advertisers’ access to user information.